awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 .. _dynamodb-add-item:

-Add a New Item to a Table
+Add a new item to a table
 =========================

 Create a :javase-ref:`Map <java/util/Map>` of key-value pairs that